Test Metrics And Measurement in Software Testing

 Metrics are usually of the following three types:

-• Product related metrics: These metrics relate to the quality of software products and identifying them and taking corrective actions helps improve the quality of the product.
+• Product-related metrics: These metrics relate to the quality of software products; identifying them and taking corrective actions helps improve the quality of the product.

-• Process related metrics: These metrics, if identified and analyzed properly, help improve the efficiency of a process, for example, SDLC.
+• Process-related metrics: If identified and analyzed properly, these metrics help improve the efficiency of a process, such as SDLC.

-• Project related metrics: These metrics are used to measure the efficiency with which a project is being run, and the tools being used in the project.
+• Project-related metrics: These metrics measure the efficiency with which a project is being run and the tools being used in it.

 The Testing Metrics Life cycle usually consists of 4 phases: Analysis, Communication, Evaluation, and Report generation.
 Following are the brief details of the specific activities that need to be performed in each phase: